My goal is to build a portfolio of

 Every month, I’ll update my progress right here.
 By looking at the table below, you’ll be able to see exactly how I’m progressing.

-Whoah, I accomplished my goal in April.
+Whoah, I accomplished my goal of $1,000,000 plush enough cash to pay off my home in April of 2016.
 Read all about how I celebrated it.

 Oops, it looks like I’ve lost track of the last 4 updates.
 I’m back on track now and 2017 is upon us.
 Upward and onward!